andyxiao1/penn-course-scheduler/README.md

 # Penn Course Schedular

-# CIS 197: JavaScript Final Project
+CIS 197: JavaScript Final Project
 Currently in progress
-Idea is a webapp that allows users to type in the courses they want to take and return all possible schedules with those classes
+Idea: is a webapp that allows users to type in the courses they want to take and return all possible schedules with those classes
+Technologies: React, Node/Express